-You can demonstrate that you have empathy by being able to put yourself in your child’s position and understand the situation from their point of view.
+Learning how to talk so teens will listen starts with demonstrating empathy where you are able to put yourself in your child’s position and understand the situation from their point of view.
 Your child will keep coming to you to help them work through problems, and to talk about things, if you make it clear that you are on their side, even when they’ve made a mistake.
 You can do this by saying things like:

 - 'I can see why you're so (frustrated, sad, annoyed).'